GuoJingjie/yade_code/doc/sphinx/tutorial-geo.rst

       O.engines+=[PyRunner(iterPeriod=1000,command='checkUnbalancedForce()')]    # call our function defined below periodically

       def checkUnbalancedForce():
-         if utils.unbalancedForce<0.05:                      # exit Yade if unbalanced force drops below 0.05 utils.saveDataTxt(O.tags['d.id']+'.data.bz2')    # save all data into a unique file before exiting
+         if unbalancedForce<0.05:                            # exit Yade if unbalanced force drops below 0.05 plot.saveDataTxt(O.tags['d.id']+'.data.bz2')     # save all data into a unique file before exiting
             import sys
             sys.exit(0)                                      # exit the program

 #.
 Finally, we must start the simulation at the very end of the script::

-      O.run()               # run forever, until stopped by checkUnbalancedForce() utils.waitIfBatch()   # do not finish the script until the simulation ends; does nothing in non-batch mode
+      O.run()               # run forever, until stopped by checkUnbalancedForce() waitIfBatch()         # do not finish the script until the simulation ends; does nothing in non-batch mode

 The *parameter table* is a simple text-file (e.g. ``params.txt`` ), where each line specifies a simulation to run::